dits-family-cookbook/dits-family-cookbook.github.io/recipes/baking-and-desserts/cookies/grandma-stellas-drop-cookies.md

 1. Cream margarine and sugar.
 1. Add eggs and vanilla.
 1. Stir in flour and baking powder.
 Fold in Nuts and dates.
-1. Drop by teaspoonsfull onto ungreased pans.
+1. Drop by teaspoonsful onto ungreased pans.
 1. Bake at 350 degrees F. for 10 to 12 minutes.